dencoseca/portfolio/README.md

 on showcase sites like Awwwards and One Page Love really helped me discover good design practices and produce the clean, modern design that I wanted to use to display my projects.

+Now that I'm a Consultant Software Engineer with Infinity Works I have plans to change the site content to match my current experience.

 ## Skills Gained